August 25, 2020

 If you have a medical specialty you’re interested in, some students like to find a shadowing opportunity where they know they will get to see that kind of work.
 Remember though, this is your chance to see a variety of medical experiences so that you can gain a realistic understanding of what being a nurse, physician, or medical doctor entails.

 Many universities and high schools have volunteer coordinators or advisors that you can also reach out to when you are looking for medical observation experiences.
+You could also see if your school as a local HOSA chapter.
 Try contacting those offices and see if they can point you in the right direction.

 Additionally, you should be direct and concise in your request.
 Whether you are calling or sending an email you should include the following.